Security Architect

 Remote Exploitation with Socket Reuse Shellcode

-Exploit a remote x86 Linux service by leaking addresses to bypass PIE, splitting shellcode across discontinuous buffers, and reusing the existing socket to evade firewall rules.
+Exploit a remote x86 Linux service: leak addresses to bypass PIE, split shellcode across discontinuous buffers, and reuse the socket to evade firewall rules.

 Bypassing ASLR on x64 Linux